mitre-attack/attack-stix-data/USAGE.md

 ## Domains

 Most objects in ATT&CK belong in a single technology domain, but on rare occasion an object can be included in multiple domains.
-The `x_mitre_domains` field present on most object types identifies the domain of the object.
+The `x_mitre_domains` string[] field present on most object types identifies the domains of the object.
 The values of `x_mitre_domains` is as follows:

 | identifier | domain |
 |:------|:-----|